TypeStrong/ts-loader/README.md

 Allows you to specify a custom configuration file.

+##### visualStudioErrorFormat *(boolean) (default=false)*

+If `true`, the TypeScript compiler output for an error or a warning, e.g. `(3,14): error TS4711: you did something very wrong`, in file `myFile` will instead be `myFile(3,14): error TS4711: you did something very wrong` (notice the file name at the beginning).
+This way Visual Studio will interpret this line and show any errors or warnings in the *error list*.
+This enables navigation to the file/line/column through double click.

 ##### compilerOptions *(object) (default={})*

 Allows overriding TypeScript options.
 Should be specified in the same format